Back

 My mother died suddenly in April of this year.
 Now, we face December 25th just around the corner with a lonely feeling of disorientation … we don’t know anymore.
 As much as we might long for the comforts of Christmas with our mother, we cannot reproduce the day that she owned so completely.
 She is no longer there.
 Yet as I think about the shape the day might take, it strikes me that indeed … we do know.

 We will open presents together, deciding who will be our Santa and wear the little red hat going forward.
-We will have our breakfast of eggs benedict, now made at my house with everyone involved in the preparation.
-As the morning unfolds, we will enjoy a nice slow day in each other’s company, chatting, catching-up on the news of our lives, with perhaps a seasonal movie playing in the background.
+We will have our breakfast of eggs Benedict, now made at my house with everyone involved in the preparation.
+As the morning unfolds, we will enjoy a nice slow day in each other’s company, chatting, catching up on the news of our lives, with perhaps a seasonal movie playing in the background.
 It will feel heavy at times as we reminisce and remember.
 Perhaps a family walk together in the afternoon will be helpful for a bit of lightness and a new tradition.

 We will do a potluck.
 No one could ever replace the gift of being taken care of so completely by our mother, with attention given to every detail of the meal.
 Yet we can take care of each other by providing our best recipes made lovingly.

 And then after the feast, on to the dishes we will go.
 Did you wash the counter?
 Don’t forget to take the extra turkey for sandwiches!
-Who wants the left-over mashed potatoes??
+Who wants the leftover mashed potatoes??

 Put away the fancy dishes;